Bhool Chuk Maaf

 Bhool Chuk Maaf is a 2025 Indian Hindi-language fantasy romantic comedy film written and directed by Karan Sharma, and produced by Dinesh Vijan under Maddock Films, in association with Amazon MGM Studios.
 The film stars Rajkummar Rao, Wamiqa Gabbi and Seema Pahwa in lead roles.
-The film received mixed reviews from critics.
+The film was released on 23 May 2025 and received mixed reviews from critics.

 Plot

-Titli Mishra and Ranjan Tiwari are lovers in Varanasi who are eager to marry but Titli's father, Brijmohan Mishra, lays down the condition for Ranjan to have a government job to marry Titli.
-Searching for the job, Ranjan vows to do a good deed if he gets a government job and earns such a job illegally by bribing a man named Bhagwan.
+Titli Mishra and Ranjan Tiwari are lovers in Varanasi who are eager to marry, but Titli's father, Brijmohan Mishra, stipulates that Ranjan must have a government job in order to marry Titli.
+While searching for a job, Ranjan vows to perform a good deed if he secures a government position, and he eventually obtains one illegally by bribing a man named Bhagwan.

-On the 29th of the month is the haldi ceremony with the wedding scheduled for the following day.
-But after spending the haldi day, Ranjan wakes up to find that he is living the same day again and is stuck in a time-loop.
-Later, it is revealed that this is because of his unfulfilled vow, and Ranjan realises that he must do a good deed to break the loop.
-He tries every possible way to do a good deed, but nothing works, and he remains stuck on his Haldi day.
-He gives up and decides to commit suicide.
+On the 29th of the month, the haldi ceremony takes place, with the wedding scheduled for the following day.
+However, after spending the day at the haldi ceremony, Ranjan wakes up to find himself reliving the same day and trapped in a time loop.
+It is later revealed that this is due to his unfulfilled vow, and Ranjan realises that he must perform a good deed to break the loop.
+He tries every possible way to do so, but nothing works, and he remains trapped on his haldi day.
+Eventually, he gives up and decides to commit suicide.
 Just before he jumps into the water, he meets a man named Hamid Ansari, who is also planning to kill himself because he is unemployed.
-He soon learns that Ansari is the candidate whose job was wrongfully given to Ranjan due to his bribe to Bhagwan, which is the reason he is stuck in the time-loop.
-His good deed will be returning Ansari's job, which is not possible as he would lose Titli and his wedding if he does so.
+Ranjan soon learns that Ansari is the candidate whose job was wrongfully given to him because of his bribe to Bhagwan, which is the reason he is trapped in the time loop.
+The good deed required to break the loop is to return the job to Ansari, but doing so would cost Ranjan both his job and his wedding to Titli.

 The time loop still does not break.
-He sees Ansari committing suicide everyday, and saves him every single time, but Ansari rejects every offer for a different job and commits suicide.
-Ranjan soon discovers that Ansari wants the job that badly because he wants to take the government job, stop corruption, and help his village with water and electricity connection.
+Every day, Ranjan sees Ansari committing suicide and saves him, but Ansari rejects every offer of a different job and continues to attempt suicide.
+Ranjan eventually discovers that Ansari wants the government job so desperately because he hopes to stop corruption and help his village obtain water and electricity connections.

-The next morning is the 29th again, and Ansari, alive, gives Ranjan the chance to rectify his wrong deed, and Ranjan finally gives his job back to Ansari.
-Finally, the time loop breaks and everyone, unaware of Ranjan's unemployment, starts preparing for the wedding.
-However, Ranjan calls the wedding off, telling everyone that he has given up his job, and faces criticism from everyone, including Titli.
-Then, Bhagwan enters, and gives an eye-opening speech on humanity; he supports Ranjan’s decision of giving his job to Ansari.
-Titli agrees to marry Ranjan, and they both finally get married.
+The next morning, it is once again the 29th, and Ansari, now alive, gives Ranjan the opportunity to rectify his wrongdoing.
+Ranjan finally returns the job to Ansari, and the time loop is broken.
+Everyone, unaware of Ranjan's unemployment, begins preparing for the wedding.
+However, Ranjan calls off the wedding and tells everyone that he has given up his job, drawing criticism from all around him, including from Titli.
+Bhagwan then arrives and delivers an eye-opening speech about humanity, supporting Ranjan's decision to give the job to Ansari.
+Titli agrees to marry Ranjan, and the two are finally wed.